pdet/APL/Matheus/plan.md

 - [ ] Run real world experiments (Genome and Power)
-    - Quasii is not working, infinite loop or just taking too long.
-    - Results are strange, after some queries the selectivity drops to 0.0.
     - Still need to implement the power benchmark.
 - [ ] Implement turning off parts of the Cracking KDTree when it reaches the minimum partition size

 ### Week 2